What is an instructional designer?

 How does the role of an instructional designer differ from a teacher?

 While both roles aim to foster learning, they carry out different tasks.
 A teacher focuses on delivering lessons, grading assignments, building relationships with students, and adapting to their educational needs.
-On the other hand, an instructional designer creates the curricula and educational materials that teachers use in their classrooms.
+On the other hand, an instructional designer creates the curricula and educational materials teachers use in their classrooms.
 They analyze learning needs, design instructional content, and develop assessment tools.

 What are the challenges I might face as an instructional designer?